zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: You know, you can't, in my mind, reduce the world to ones and zeros.

 **ZMD**: Yeah, so again, the standard literature definitely already addresses this point of that, when we're talking about this theoretical ideal of correct reasoning, it's not supposed to be a straw Vulcan thing where you disregard emotions and disregard intuition, because actually, there's this vision of this ideal mathematics of how reasoning should work.
 And to the extent that human cognition works at all, it's because it imperfectly mirrors the theoretical ideal.
-And so things like emotion and intuition are not opposed to reason, because all of reason and emotion and intuition are, like, things that evolution bequeathed into us that work insofar as they successfully process information.
-So, when you have, when you have emotion, if someone seems sketchy and you're afraid, oh, maybe I should, like, steer, steer clear of this person, they might be dangerous, that's your brain performing Bayesian reasoning on whatever pieces of evidence it goes into your implicit sketchiness computation.
+And so things like emotion and intuition are not opposed to reason, because all of reason and emotion and intuition are things that evolution bequeathed into us that work insofar as they successfully process information.
+So when you have emotion, if someone seems sketchy and you're afraid, oh, maybe I should steer clear of this person, they might be dangerous, that's your brain performing Bayesian reasoning on whatever pieces of evidence it goes into your implicit sketchiness computation.
 It doesn't have to be, unless you can prove that they're sketchy, therefore you're being irrational.
 Like, that's not how it works.
 As I said, I don't think we succeeded at creating—like, we don't know.
 There are definitely people who study psychology and cognitive science at universities and elsewhere.
 There's still a lot people just don't really know and don't really understand.
 So how does it work?
 I don't know.
 I know a little bit from what I've read in a lot of books, but—

 **CM**: Well, maybe the lesson is you can't reduce human interaction and language to a set of rules.
 Maybe you can't do it.

 **ZMD**: Okay, here's another rationalist slogan.
 The map is not the territory.
 Just because you don't know what the rules are doesn't mean there aren't rules.
 The actual rules might not be a simple list.
 Sorry, "rules" is imprecise.
 The actual way things work might not be, and in fact, almost certainly isn't going to be, a discrete list of, here are the fixed rules.
-But there is some underlying reality that that we don't quite grasp yet.
+But there is some underlying reality that we don't quite grasp yet.

-**CM**: When, you know, you read this on _Overcoming Bias_, I'm assuming you read it all the way to the end.
+**CM**: When you read this on _Overcoming Bias_, I'm assuming you read it all the way to the end.

 **ZMD**: Yeah, so, all the way through the...